 Home Front Homes is engaged in the business of manufacturing, marketing, and selling energy-efficient homes.
 Home Front Homes is an operating business.
 The Receiver intends to sell Scoop Capital's equity interest in this entity in a manner which would be most beneficial to the Receivership estate.
 To date, the Receiver has not sought to bring this business as a whole into the Receivership and likely will not do so absent a necessity to protect the operation from creditors while the business or the Receiver's interest therein is being sold.
+The Receiver is currently negotiating the sale of the receivership's interest in this business.
+If a transaction is confirmed, the Receiver will apply to the Court for approval of the sale of the Receiver's interest.
 Parties interested in marketing or purchasing this business should contact the Receiver directly.